St. Paul's Abbey (New Jersey)

-St Paul's Abbey, Newton, New Jersey, is a Benedictine simple priory of the Congregation of Missionary Benedictines of Saint Ottilien.
+St. Paul's Abbey is located at 289 U.S. Route 206 in Andover Township, near Newton, in Sussex County, New Jersey.
+United States.
+It is a Benedictine simple priory of the Congregation of Missionary Benedictines of Saint Ottilien.
+It was founded by Father Michael Heinlein, a monk of the German Archabbey of St. Ottilien, as a monastery on March 15, 1924.
 Originally established as a mission procure following World War I, over time the size of the community drastically decreased.
 In 2002, monks from Waegwan Abbey, South Korea, took charge of the monastery (Newton II).
 On January 25, 2004, Newton II was elevated to the status of a simple priory.
 The community's superior is Fr Prior Samuel Kim.

+Agricultural and community work are the two most important activities of the monastery.
+Growing hay and Christmas trees as well as helping in local parishes, hospital work, and a myriad of other jobs keep monks actively involved in the local community.
+Several monks have also served in missions in Africa.

 History

-Early Years of Expansion
+Early years of expansion

 The effects that World War I had on the Missionary Benedictines' missions in Asia and Africa contributed to the founding of houses outside of Germany.
 Monasteries in a variety of areas would ensure that the Ottilien Congregation had a greater chance of continuing its work in spite of political and economic crises.
 Thus, by 1924, the Missionary Benedictines had begun foundations in Argentina, the Philippines, Switzerland, the United States, and Venezuela.

 Fr Michael Heinlein, OSB, having been expelled by the British from what had been the colony of German East Africa, was entrusted with establishing a monastery in the United States.
 Heinlein was encouraged by Bishop Thomas Spreiter of Zululand, who happened to be in the United States raising funds for his diocese.
 Spreiter was confident that the United States could contribute both money and manpower to the Missionary Benedictine cause.
 Eventually, the two purchased a farm near Newton, New Jersey, approximately 100 km northwest of New York.

 In 1924, a number of German Missionary Benedictines joined Heinlein at "Little Flower Mission Procure", dedicated to the recently beatified Therese of Lisieux.
 Despite initial setbacks, which included financial difficulties and opposition from the Ku Klux Klan, the monastery quickly grew.
 By 1932, a minor seminary with 15 students was operating.
 The community also kept busy spreading mission awareness in surrounding parishes, as well as fostering devotion to Therese of Lisieux.
 While some monks raised funds for the Congregation's missions, others looked after a garden, a 180 hectare farm, and a number of workshops.